-The background color of this chart is blue, indicating that the GPU in the device is struggling to process fragment workloads.
+The majority background color of this chart is blue, indicating that the GPU in the device is struggling to process fragment workloads.
 We can also see that the frame rate has dropped below the target threshold of 20 in three places, so Performance Advisor has captured these frames.
 To see an image of the frame, hover the cursor on the screen capture icon ω .
 In the image, you might be able to see which graphical element is causing the frame rate to drop.
-To get a better understanding about what is happening in your application, continue your analysis by looking at the GPU behavior metrics.
+To get a better understanding about what is happening in the application, we continue our analysis below by looking at the GPU behavior metrics.